Vineyards

 We source a small section of this vineyard planted using the revered Calera selection massale bud wood from the Ceritas Occidental Vineyard.
 This wine is an excellent parallel to the Occidental Pinot Noir as you get to see the differences between the two sites using the same clonal source.
 Small, tight clusters with small berries result in a wine of great depth and concentration while retaining a fantastic amount of natural acidity.

 Just east of the town of Occidental is one of the sweet spots for making Pinot Noir.
 Planted 15 years ago, the shy bearing Swan clone was sourced as a suitcase clone from the famed La Tache vineyard in Vosne-Romanee.
 The Senna vineyard sits in the coolest part of the Green Valley, often colder than vineyards found at a higher elevation.
-Due to the lower elevation, the fog sweeps into the site earlier and stays longer than sites closer to the cost.
+Due to the lower elevation, the fog sweeps into the site earlier and stays longer than sites closer to the coast.

 Shallow sandstone soils coupled with dry farming and meter by meter spacing allow the naturally small vines to produce small, intense, pea-sized berry clusters resulting in a wine with great intensity and finesse at the same time.
 Ripening in a meter-by-meter vineyard is much slower, allowing depth and concentration without sacrificing aromatic power and high natural acidities.